Turn your passion for storytelling and the comics medium into a lifelong career.

 Chair Matt Silady’s comics have appeared in graphic novels, magazines, newsprint, and online.
 His first book, The Homeless Channel, a story about a TV executive who tries to start a 24-hour cable network for the homeless, was nominated for an Eisner Award in 2007.
 Recent projects include launching the inaugural San Francisco Comics Fest, the Folio Award-nominated comic The Great Wine Heist for Sonoma Magazine, and guest editing the SF Weekly comics issue.
 Silady has also collaborated with open education platform Kadenze to share a free online comics course with 8,000 students around the world.

 Students spend four weeks in San Francisco each July for three consecutive summers, collaborating with peers and taking advantage of our many spaces for artmaking on campus.
-In between these intensive summer workshops, students complete projects long-distance, working with faculty one on one and taking part in regular online group critiques with the entire cohort.
+In between these intensive summer sessions, students complete thesis projects and coursework either on campus or at a distance, working one-on-one with faculty and taking part in online group critiques with the entire cohort.
 View sample courses

 Our graduate cartoonists emerge from the program with a toolbox of practical techniques and a strong sense of artistic identity.
 Their exposure to interdisciplinary work and knowledge of grassroots self-publishing helps them hit the ground running.
 From graphic memoir to genre fiction and comics journalism, our alumni approach creative opportunities with a passion for powerful storytelling.

 - Comics journalist